Vaibhavsable451/graphrag-agentic-multilingual-rag/README.md

-# graphrag-agentic-multilingual-rag
-# Agentic Multi-RAG Platform
+# 🤖 Agentic Multi-RAG Platform

 An agentic AI system that combines three RAG strategies behind one LangGraph orchestrator, exposes itself as an MCP tool server, and ships with a React chat + knowledge-graph frontend.

-## What makes it "agentic"
+## 🧠 What makes it "agentic"

 Instead of one fixed retrieve → generate pipeline, a LangGraph `StateGraph` decides what to do at each step: